Featured Image

 Violent Crimes Lawyer Santa Ana, CA

 Violent Crimes Lawyer Santa Ana, CA. Any criminal accusations are serious, but few are as serious as violent crimes.
-They risk torpedoing your reputation, ruining your career, and worst of all, a lengthy prison sentence.
-But you have a chance at a more positive outcome.
-And when you call the Law Offices of David S. Chesley, Inc., you're getting expert legal representation to protect you from these legal and personal consequences.
+They risk destroying your reputation, hurting your career, and perhaps worst yet, a trip to jail or prison.
+But all hope is not lost.
+And with the Law Offices of David S. Chesley, Inc., you are hiring a team that knows how to safeguard you from these devestating consequences.
 We will tenatiously defend you against violent crimes accusations from any of categories (and more):

-Our expert Santa Ana, CA, violent crimes defense lawyers will investigate your case, give you upfront, straightforward answers, and come up with defensive strategies that will be effective for your circumstances.
+Our skillful Santa Ana, CA, violent crimes defense lawyers will examine your case, be honest with our recommendations, and look for defense strategies that will be effective for your case.
 We know that every case is unique and treat every client with respect.
-If you're ready to craft your defense, call (800) 755-5174 or send us a note online today for a no-obligation, confidential consultation.
+If you need to craft your defense, call us at (800) 755-5174 or contact us online now for a free, confidential consultation.

 How the Law Offices of David S. Chesley's Lawyers Defend You Against Violent Crimes Accusations

-Our team of Santa Ana, CA, criminal defense lawyers know how different each violent crimes accusation can be, and we build a defense that's suited to your specific case.
+Our team of Santa Ana, CA, criminal defense lawyers know that every violent crime case is unique, and we give each of our clients' cases a tailored defense.
 This is how we do it:

-• Research the Statutes and Your Case – We'll research the charges and Santa Ana, CA, violent crime law specifics, to see if there are any special circumstances which apply to you.
+• Research the Statutes and Your Case – We'll research the specifics of the charges and Santa Ana, CA, violent crime law specifics, to see if there are any special circumstances which apply to you.

-• Put Together a Defense Strategy – Our team will recommend a defensive strategy such as defense, consent, or procedural error.
+• Put Together a Defense Strategy – Our lawyers will recommend a defensive strategy such as defense, mistaken identity, or false allegations.

-Major Santa Ana, CA, Violent Crime Categories We Defend
+Major Santa Ana, CA, Violent Crime Accusations We Defend

 Assault, Threats, and Interpersonal Harm Defense Lawyers

-Assault is perhaps the most prototypical violent crime charge people thing of.
+Assault is one of the most commont types of violent crimes in California.
 While you might be picturing cuts and bruises, California law actually describes assault as an attempt to inflict "a violent injury on the person of another."
-A lot of people are unaware that to be guilty of assault, one only has to attempt to cause harm, regardless of whether or not you actually cause harm.
+Most people are unaware that to be charged with assault, there only has to be an attempt at causing harm, regardless of whether or not you actually cause harm.

-Reckless endangerment charges are another set of charges that are typical in Santa Ana, CA. This can include reckless driving, child endangerment, and similar charges.
-As a result of the difference in individual statutes, it's important to work with a violent crimes lawyer who knows how to defend each of the charges.
+We also commonly defend reckless endangerment charges in Santa Ana, CA. This can include reckless driving, child endangerment, and other charges along those lines.
+Due to the difference in each of the laws, it's critical to hire a violent crimes lawyer who knows not only how to defend against individual charges, but also the combinations of them.

-Our attorneys also can defend you against the below violent crimes charges in Santa Ana, CA,:
+The Law Offices of David S. Chesley, Inc., also defends against the below violent crimes charges in Santa Ana, CA,:

-• Human Trafficking: As opposed to the above allegations, human trafficking is done for particular, extra heinous purposes like forced labor or sex.
+• Human Trafficking: As opposed to the above allegations, human trafficking is done for particular, extra bad reasons such as forced labor or sex.

-• Terrorist Threats: Terrorist threats aren't their own statute, but are an unofficial term for certain criminal threats charges – you're also likely to see hate crime charges in these cases.
+• Terrorist Threats: Sometimes, criminal threats charges might be referred to as terrorist threats, if they are especially bad – you're also likely to see hate crime charges in these cases.

 • Rioting: Rioting charges can be split into inciting the riot or participating in it, but both are usually charged as misdemeanors.